The Afterglows of Swift-era Gamma-Ray Bursts II.: Type I GRB versus Type II GRB Optical Afterglows: DETAILS ON TYPE I GRBS

 \paragraph{GRB 060313.}This event has been called ``a new paradigm for short-hard bursts''.
-It has the highest fluence, the highest observed peak energy and the second-highest hardness ratio (after GRB 060801) of all classical Type I GRBs observed by \emph{Swift} \citep{Roming060313}.
+It had the highest fluence, the highest observed peak energy and the second-highest hardness ratio (after GRB 060801) of all classical Type I GRBs observed by \emph{Swift} \citep{Roming060313} until GRB 090510 occurred.
 It is an intense, multi-spiked burst, $\TNT=0.7\pm0.1$ s, without any extended emission, the lower limit to the ratio of prompt to extended emission is also the largest in the \emph{Swift} sample.
 It was also detected by \emph{Konus-Wind} and \emph{INTEGRAL SPI ACS}.
 The optical afterglow was discovered by the VLT \citep{LevanGCN060313} after the XRT position was reported \citep{PaganiGCN060313}, with the earliest detections coming from \emph{Swift} UVOT \citep{Roming060313} and the Danish 1.54m \citep{ThoneGCN060313}.
 It remains roughly constant for several hours (Hjorth et al., in preparation) before fading rapidly.
-An extremely faint host galaxy is found at the afterglow position \citep[][Hjorth et al., in preparation]{BergerHighzSGRB}, making the afterglow of GRB 060313 also the brightest afterglow in relation to its host galaxy for a Type I GRB.
+An extremely faint host galaxy is found at the afterglow position \citep[][Hjorth et al., in preparation]{BergerHighzSGRB, FongHST}, making the afterglow of GRB 060313 also the brightest afterglow in relation to its host galaxy for a Type I GRB.
 Spectral analysis of the UVOT data gives $z\leq1.1$ at 90\% confidence \citep{Roming060313}, and the faintness of the host galaxy suggests a redshift near this limit.
 As with GRB 051227, we adopt $z=1$.
-Afterglow data is taken from \cite{ThoneGCN060313}, \cite{CobbGCN060313}, \cite{NysewanderGCN060313}, and \cite{BergerHighzSGRB}, and we subtract the (small) host contribution.
+Afterglow data is taken from \cite{ThoneGCN060313}, \cite{NysewanderGCN060313}, \cite{BergerHighzSGRB}, as well as our own SMARTS data.
+We subtract the (small) host contribution.
 We do not use the UVOT data \citep{Roming060313}.
 Comparison with the early UVOT $U$ and $R_C$ data from the sources mentioned before indicates a very flat spectral slope.